EPFL-IC/caas/README.md

 0. Request a Persistent Volume (**PV**) to the support **(Only admins can create a PV)**, then you will be able to create a Persistent Volume Claims (**PVC**)

 1. Edit the file pvc-lamp-project.yaml and replace the name with the value provided by the support, in this case it's with a NFS share
-2. Create the PVC
+2.0 Create the PVC
 ```sh
 $ kubectl create -f pvc-lamp-project.yaml
 persistentvolumeclaim "pvc-nfs-caperez-lamp" created
 ```
+2.1 Change the values for the name and the label in yaml files.
+You can also change settings like the root password with the environment variables in the yaml file for mysql pod

-2. Create a nginx pod
+2.2 Create a nginx pod
 ```sh
 $ kubectl create  -f pod-nginx.yaml
 pod "caperez-pod-nginx" created
 ```
 In this example, the sub folder "nginx" from the PVC will be mounted /usr/share/nginx/html  in the pod

-3. Create a mysql pod
+2.3 Create a mysql pod
 ```sh
 $ kubectl create -f pod-mysql.yaml
 pod "caperez-pod-mysql" created